mauriciopoppe/blog/site/content/notes/misc/software-engineer-interview-preparation.md

 *(If you haven't interviewed in the past and wanna get noticed)*

 - If you're a student, enjoy the student lifestyle!
 Work on challenging projects that make you stand out from the rest.
-In my case, I used to be a competitive programmer and was also really into creating my projects for fun, [I managed to have a JS library featured in a magazine once!](https://javascriptweekly.com/issues/194), ([link to the project](https://mauriciopoppe.github.io/PojoViz/public/vulcanize.html#readme)).
+In my case, I used to be a competitive programmer and also liked creating some projects for fun, [I managed to have a JS library featured in a magazine once!](https://javascriptweekly.com/issues/194), ([link to the project](https://mauriciopoppe.github.io/PojoViz/public/vulcanize.html#readme)).
 - [Participate in Coding Contests](https://www.youtube.com/watch?v=ueNT-w7Oluw), I solved thousands of problems over the years;